tinmarino/try/speech.md

 Here in Alma, we work among astronomers within Galileo Galilei's legacy.

-His heritage survives not only in astrophysics, or even science.
+His heritage survives not only in astrophysics.
+It transcends science.
-He taught us than natural science is not defined by complicated equations and simple drawings.
+He taught us than natural science is not defined by some complicated equations and simple drawings.
 No more than social science is defined by a rich vocabulary and an empty pocket.
 Both their essences lie in our attitude.